 Argentes come in only a few colors, which are typically light.
 They range from lilac and white to beige and golden.
 Additionally, unlike most guinea pigs, Argentes have a distinct pink hue in their eyes, which allows you to tell them apart from other ticked breeds.

-As you can tell from their name, these are guinea pigs that spot a bicolored coat.
+As you can tell from their name, these are guinea pigs that sport a bicolored coat.
 Piggies with this type of coloration usually have the two colors distributed in patches throughout their bodies.
 The colors can be of any kind, other than red and black, as that would make them Tortoiseshells.
 Bicolored piggies are quite popular.

 Brindles resemble Tortoiseshells, thanks to their coloration that includes black and red.
 However, Brindles can have more colors, as well as random patterns, rather than organized square patches.

 Ideally, the hair colors of a Brindle should be as intermixed as possible.
 Nonetheless, dominant black or red patches do occur from time to time.
 They also tend to have glossy fur, which does not always have to be smooth.